 The AIChE Constitution serves as the primary governing document for the Institute.
 It ensures that AIChE has the ability to meet the needs of members.
-Later this year, AIChE’s Board of Directors will be asking you to approve proposed changes to the Institute’s Constitution.
+Last year, AIChE’s Board of Directors asked you to approve proposed changes to the Institute’s Constitution.
 These changes will make AIChE more vibrant, flexible and better able to adapt to the changing needs and interests of its members.

 Article I: Name